What is SOC and Benefits of SOC

 Consider a SOC to be an extension of your current MSP's IT staff, enhancing your ability to identify and respond to threats around the clock.
 Working with a SOC lowers the enormous financial expenses associated with employing and keeping an internal team of cyber security specialists to meet the time-consuming and complicated problems of triaging threats and incident investigations.
 Working with a SOC-as-a-service provider provides operational and financial benefits for the majority of managed service providers.

-A Security Operations Center (SOC) is a command center comprised of trained security resources, process, and technology that are constantly monitoring for hostile behaviour while preventing, detecting, and responding to cyber events.
+A Security Operations Center (SOC) is a command center comprised of trained security resources, process, and technology that are constantly monitoring for hostile behavior while preventing, detecting, and responding to cyber events.